-Circumstellar discs appear to be a ubiquitous byproduct of the star formation process and are a driving factor in the evolution of stars and planetary systems.
-Mid- to far-IR Spitzer observations of low-mass pre-MS stars indicate that by $\simeq 5 \,\mathrm{Myr}$ approximately 80 % of primordial discs have dissipated (Carpenter et al. 2006; Dahm & Hillenbrand 2007), agreeing with estimates based on near-IR observations (Haisch et al. 2001b; Hillenbrand 2005).
+Circumstellar discs appear to be a ubiquitous by-product of the star formation process and are a driving factor in the evolution of stars and planetary systems.
+Mid- to far-IR Spitzer observations of low-mass pre-MS stars indicate that by $\simeq 5$ Myr approximately 80% of primordial discs have dissipated (Carpenter et al. 2006; Dahm & Hillenbrand 2007), agreeing with estimates based on near-IR observations (Haisch et al. 2001b; Hillenbrand 2005).
 These timescales are almost exclusively based on ages determined from pre-MS isochrone fitting to young stellar populations and thus any revision of pre-MS SFR ages will naturally alter the expected lifetime of circumstellar discs.

-Fig. 6.2 shows the disc frequency of late-type stars (typically mid-K and later) with near-IR excess emission in different SFRs as a function of age.
-Disc fractions have generally been taken from studies based on Spitzer observations including NGC 6611 (Guarcello et al. 2007), IC 5146 (Harvey et al. 2008), NGC 2244 (Balog et al. 2007), Cep OB3b
+Fig. 6.2 shows the disc frequency of late-type stars - typically mid K-type and later - with near-IR excess emission in different SFRs as a function of age.
+Disc fractions have generally been taken from studies based on Spitzer observations including NGC 6611 (Guarcello et al. 2007), IC 5146 (Harvey et al. 2008), NGC 2244 (Balog et al. 2007),

-Figure 6.2: Fraction of stars (spectral types mid-K and later) with near-IR excess disc emission as a function of revised age.
+Figure 6.2: Fraction of stars - spectral types mid K-type and later - with near-IR excess disc emission as a function of revised age.
 Circles represent the disc fraction for TTS based on Spitzer observations (see text for references).
-The triangle represents the disc fraction based on JHK_s excess emission for NGC 6530 from Prisinzano et al. (2007).
-The asterisk denotes the disc fraction for the Trapezium cluster (the central 6 × 6 arcmin of the ONC) based on JHKL observations from Haisch et al. (2001b).
-Note that the ages for IC 5146, NGC 6530, σ Ori and Cep OB3b have been shifted slightly to highlight the uncertainties on individually derived disc fractions.
+The triangle represents the disc fraction based on $JHK_s$ excess emission for NGC 6530 from Prisinzano et al. (2007).
+The asterisk denotes the disc fraction for the Trapezium cluster (the central $6 \times 6$ arcmin of the ONC) based on JHKL observations from Haisch et al. (2001b).
+Note that the ages for IC 5146, NGC 6530, $\sigma$ Ori and Cep OB3b have been shifted slightly to highlight the uncertainties on individually derived disc fractions.